 Initially, the garden was for his personal use, but as he continued to expand, his wife suggested selling the surplus, and McClendon became a regular at the Town & Country Farmers Market.
 There, he met Chris Bianco, maker of arguably the best pizza in the country and owner of Pizzeria Bianco.
 When Bianco lost his produce supplier, he asked McClendon if he could step in.

-Before long, McClendon was supplying produce to Kevin Binkley of Binkley's Restaurant, Nobuo Fukuda of Nobuo at Teeter House and more than 80 restaurants throughout Arizona, partly because of the quality of his produce and partly because McClendon’s Select is one of the only USDA-certified organic farms of its size in the state.
+Before long, McClendon was supplying produce to Kevin Binkley of Binkley's Restaurant and more than 80 restaurants throughout Arizona, partly because of the quality of his produce and partly because McClendon’s Select is one of the only USDA-certified organic farms of its size in the state.

 McClendon believes converting the farm to USDA-certified organic was a natural extension of his career as a pharmacist and director of pharmacy at St. Joseph’s Hospital in Phoenix.